§ Trust Spanning Protocol (TSP) Specification

 before, endpoint B

-will perform necessary verification and assessment to evaluate VID_a
+will perform the necessary verification and assessment to evaluate VID_a

 .
 If successful, endpoint B